resisigu/application-example/README.md

 Built with ReactJS, our tool offers a seamless experience and allows for easy upgrades, ensuring that you always have access to the latest features and enhancements.
 With our user-friendly interface and intuitive design, you'll feel right at home from the moment you start using it.

+Note:
+- We disabled running application in local environment.
+To run the application, you need a license from us.

 # Community
 [https://discord.gg/mBj7fqKpEM](https://discord.gg/mBj7fqKpEM)